alphagov/govuk-import-export-prototype/guidance/get-a-licence-to-export-plants-seeds-bulbs-and-wood.markdown

 ###Check if you need a supplier document
 {:#supplier-document}

-You need a supplier document to move the seeds, roots or any other plant ‘propagation material’ from ornamental plants within the EU.
+You need a supplier document to sell the seeds, roots or any other plant ‘propagation material’ from ornamental plants within the EU.

 Contact the [Plant Health Office](https://www.gov.uk/government/organisations/animal-and-plant-health-agency/about/access-and-opening#plant-health-offices) to: